AkashKrish1010/ClgVibe/README.md

 # 📱 ClgVibe – Campus Event Aggregator App

 ClgVibe is a mobile application designed to centralize and streamline the management of campus events, helping students stay informed and involved.
-It eliminates the confusion of scattered event announcements by providing a single, intuitive platform to explore, register, and get notified about college events.
+It eliminates the confusion of scattered event announcements by providing a single, intuitive platform where students can explore events, register for them, and track their participation — all in one place.

 ---